-Matthew Fine's practice focuses on assisting clients in complex civil antitrust litigation, government review of mergers and acquisitions, filing obligations under the Hart-Scott-Rodino Act, and counseling on a variety of antitrust issues.
-Mr. Fine has represented clients in a broad range of industries, including publishing, pharmaceuticals, medical devices, and foodservice.
+Matthew Fine's practice focuses on assisting clients in complex civil antitrust litigation, government investigations and reviews of mergers and acquisitions, and counseling on a variety of antitrust issues.
+Mr. Fine has represented clients in a broad range of industries, including publishing, healthcare, industrial equipment, and foodservice.

 Mr. Fine is a graduate of Stanford Law School, where he served as a Senior Editor of the Stanford Law and Policy Review and led the Guardianship Pro Bono Project.
 During law school, he served as a legal intern in the Antitrust Division of the Department of Justice.
 Mr. Fine graduated with highest distinction from Emory University's Goizueta Business School in 2008, where he was class salutatorian and earned the Most Outstanding Academic Achievement award.

 - Major Publisher in various antitrust actions involving the pricing of e-books.

 - Major healthcare companies in multi-district class action litigations alleging antitrust violations arising from the settlement of patent litigation.

 - Major healthcare equipment manufacturer in antitrust litigation by independent service providers alleging monopolization of equipment service market.

 - Major Railroad in multiple actions alleging collusion to fix fuel surcharges on freight shipments.

 - JD, Stanford Law School, 2014

 - BBA, Emory University, 2008, highest distinction

 - District of Columbia